-Date of Project: \\\\\
+Date of Project:

+Youth/Community Group:

+Return this form to: By date:

+Questions?
+Contact:

+Participating stores need to provide

+Name of store the following information:

+Contact person Approximately how many multi-packs of each of the following types of alcoholic beverages do you expect to sell (on average) in a week during the

+Mailing address month?

-Return this form to: By date: Questions?
-Contact: Name of store Participating stores need to provide the following information: Contact person Approximately how many multi-packs of each of the following types of alcoholic beverages do you expect to sel (on average) in a week during the Mailing address Beer: ( i.e. 6.
-12. 18, 24, or 30 packs) Street address (if different) Alco-pops: Town & zip code Other: Other: (other alcoholic beverages that might appeal to Phone # underage drinkers) Total: Fax # Note: our intention is to provide enough stickers for each participating store to carry the project for a month depending on the volume of requests and the availability of stickers.
-For group use: Person(s) who requested store's commitment to participate: Date planned for stickering visit: Visit completed: Feedback form collected:
+Street address (if different) Approximately how many multi-packs of each of the following types of alcoholic beverages do you expect to sell (on average) in a week during the month?
+Beer: (i.e. 6.
+12. 18, 24, or 30 packs) Alco-pops: Other: (other alcoholic beverages that might appeal to underage drinkers) Total: Note: our intention is to provide enough stickers for each participating store to carry the project for a month depending on the volume of requests and the availability of stickers.

+Town & zip code (other alcoholic beverages that might appeal to

+Phone # underage drinkers) Total:

+Fax # Note: our intention is to provide enough stickers for each participating store to carry the project for a month depending on the volume of requests and the availability of stickers.

+For group use:

+Person(s) who requested store's commitment to p participate:

+Date planned for stickering visit: Visit co ompleted: Feedback form collected:

+Thank you sent/delivered (after project): Comments: